Violence and Belief in Late Antiquity

 In the process of recollecting the past, Sizgorich explains, Christian and Muslim communities alike elaborated iterations of Christianity or Islam that demanded of each believer a willingness to endure or inflict violence on God's behalf and thereby created militant local pieties that claimed to represent the one "real" Christianity or the only "pure" form of Islam.
 These militant communities used a shared system of signs, symbols, and stories, stories in which the faithful manifested their purity in conflict with the imperial powers of the world.

-Thomas Sizgorich teaches history at the University of California, Irvine.
+Thomas Sizgorich was Associate Professor of History at the University of California, Irvine.